hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 #### Fine Grained Matching based on the Active End-User

-The `match` and `èxclude` propertes also accept various user related conditions based on the current user’s name, email or id.
+The `match` and `èxclude` properties also accept various user related conditions based on the current user’s name, email or id.
 In all cases single or multi-value parameters may be provided, or in JSON parlance a single string value or an array of strings can be specified.
 The fragment